userspace-xdp/userspace-xdp/documents/bpftime-lb.md

 sudo ip netns exec h2 ip link set lo up
 ```

+The old `xdp-ebpf` has some bug in bpftime, so we use the new one in `xdp-ebpf-new`. (it's not critical, can be fix later)

 ## default: use kernel xdp load balance

 To build the provided code run in xdp-ebpf directory: